VirtualLiveLab/js-config/.changeset/tall-rice-cough.md

 ---
-"@virtual-live-lab/eslint-config": patch
+"@virtual-live-lab/eslint-config": minor
 ---

-fix: use eslint-plugin-react-hooks 6.0.0-rc.2
+feat: use eslint-plugin-react-hooks 6.0.0-rc.2

+React preset now using latest recommended configs, which includes stricter rules for hooks.